Andy-J-marshall/littlemoor-website/README.md

 Below is information on how to update the content of the website by using pull requests (PRs) in GitHub.

-## Adding news stories
+### Adding news stories

 You can change the news item by following the below steps:

-1. Navigate to the `src` directory in the repository.
+1. Navigate to the `src` directory in the repository
-2. Open the `news.json` file.
+2. Open the `news.json` file
-3. Make changes to the file as required.
+3. Make changes to the file as required
-4. Commit the changes.
+4. Commit the changes
-5. Optional: to change the images associated with the news item, upload the new image to the `src/images/news` directory, keeping the same file name as the original image.
+5. Optional: to change the images associated with the news item, upload the new image to the `src/images/news` directory, keeping the same file name as the original image

 #### Additional information